OttoHung/docker.tutorials/README.md

 # CLI Commands for building and validating the docker image

+## Build docker image with tag

 Build an image with a tag:
 ```bash
 docker build -t ${imageName}:${tag} .
 ```

+## Investigate image content

 Investigate the content of an image when the container uses `CMD` instruction to execute a command:
 ```bash
 docker run -it ${imageName}:${tag} sh
 ```

-Or access the content of an image by `--entrypoint` when the container uses `Entrypoint` instruction to execute a command:
+Or
 ```bash
 docker run -it --entrypoint sh ${imageName}:${tag}
 ```

+However, only `--entrypoint` flag works when the container uses `Entrypoint` instruction to execute a command.

+## Write build image log to a file

-Or writing the build history into a file:
+To write the build history into a file:
 ```bash
 docker image history --no-trunc ${imageName}:${tag} > ${fileName}
 ```

+## Ceate a container for a service

 To create a container by the image for a service:
 ```bash